 In a 5-4 ruling in the summer of 2018, the Supreme Court ruled against Wayfair and other large online retailers, siding with South Dakota, the state on the other side of the case.

-- Who has to Pay Online Sales Tax
+- Previous Rules for Online Sales Tax

 - Online Sales Tax Laws by State

 Note that this article is intended for informational purposes only and does not constitute tax advice.
 For specific tax help, contact a licensed tax specialist.